Conversational User-AI Intervention: A Study on Prompt Rewriting for Improved LLM Response Generation: Results

-\paragraph{\rewriter~makes plausible assumptions.} We perform a similar analysis on the \emph{assumptions} our framework generates as part of its reasoning process.
+\paragraph{\rewriter~makes plausible assumptions.} We perform a similar analysis on the \emph{assumptions} our framework generates as additional insights.
 Specifically, Table~\ref{table:assumptions} contains examples of assumptions made by \gpt~while rewriting queries that received better (Winning) or worse (Losing) scores than the original responses.
-During the intent maintenance validation task, we also ask our annotators to assign a score indicating how plausible the assumptions made in the rewrite are, if any.
-Annotators identified possible assumptions in 74 out of 100 conversations and in 65\% of those cases, the assumption was considered ``very'' plausible.
+During the intent validation task, we also ask our annotators to assign a score indicating how plausible the assumptions made in the rewrite are.
+Annotators identified possible assumptions in 74 out of 100 conversations, with 65\% of them considered ``very'' plausible.
 However, there was no clear correlation between the plausibility of the assumption and the success of the task.
-This, combined with our finding rewrites later in the conversation produce better responses indicates that while rewriting prompts earlier in the conversation, an LLM should ask a followup question to ground the conversation rather than guessing about the user's intent.
+This, combined with our finding that rewrites later in the conversation produce better responses, indicates that while rewriting prompts earlier in the conversation, an LLM should ask follow-up questions~\cite{meng-etal-2023-followupqg} to ground the conversation rather than guessing user intent.